eridien/vscode-function-explorer/README.md

 - Folders, such as node_modules, can be disabled in settings.
 Folders are only shown when enabled files are contained in the subtree.

-- Functions can be marked (see below) and with a click the function list changes to only show marked items.
-This is useful for selecting a set of functions currently being worked on.

 - Since each function has a name, each function in the explorer has a clean label.
 No more showing a chopped-up line such as bookmarks have.

 - The functions can be sorted by position or alphabetically and changed with a click in the file item.